SoumyadeepDatta/STCET/IT_Workshop_Python_Lab/Assignment 7/readme.md

 Lists are mutable. i.e their value can be changed by adding or changing an element in it.
 ```
 l=[1,2,3]
-l[1]=’4’ #this is completely fine & raise no error
+l[1]="4" #this is completely fine & raise no error
-l.append(‘5’) #a new element is added to the list
+l.append("5") #a new element is added to the list
 ```
-Hence lists are mutable in nature.
+Hence lists are mutable in nature.\
 **2. What are the advantages of using list compared to array in C?**\
 a.List can consists of various data types while an array can contain only one data type of elements.\
 b.Can be nested to contain different type of elements.\